ai-foundations-project/How-humans-taught-machines-to-think/README.md

-# 📖 How-humans-taught-machines-to-think
+# 📖 How humans taught machines to think
 This open-access educational book is authored by an 8th-grade student researcher, Anshita Gupta, under the guidance of adult mentors, AI researchers, and practitioners.
-It is safe and provides welcoming learning environment for young AI explorers.
+It provides a safe and welcoming learning environment for young AI explorers.

-In this book you will discover five foundational research papers that laid the foundation for AI from an academic dream into one of humanity's most powerful technologies.
+In this book, you will discover five foundational research papers that laid the foundation for AI from an academic dream into one of humanity's most powerful technologies.

 I translate these papers into intuitive mental models with visual diagrams, our day to day life analogies, and hands-on tools in very small chapters.
 I believe this will provide the most critical foundational understanding into how to think about AI as we all adopt it in a deeper way with time.